One of the mysteries of the English language finally explained.

-1A course through which the participants must run, negotiating obstacles to be climbed, crawled under, crossed on suspended ropes, etc., as used for training soldiers.
+1A course over which participants negotiate obstacles to be climbed, crawled under, crossed on suspended ropes, etc., as used for training soldiers.

 - ‘Throughout the obstacle course are automated training drones and turrets.’